Vellalanvilai

 Vellalanvilai is a village panchayat in Thoothukudi district in the Indian state of Tamil Nadu.
 As of 2011 India census, Vellalanvilai had a population of 1947.
 The nearby villages are Zion Nagar, Thandupathu, Vattanvilai and Mannadu.
 The nearby towns are Thoothukudi(45 km), Tirunelveli (55 km), Tiruchendur (11 km) and Udangudi (5 km).
 The nearest harbor and airport is situated at Thoothukudi (45 km).
 Major District Road(MDR) 331 is passing through Vellalanvilai and connecting Paramankurichi and Udangudi.
 Dedicated Post Office is located in Vellalanvilai.

 Church

-Holy Trinity Church Vellalanvilai.
 It is famous for 'aSANAM' which is conducted every year in the month of May on the 3rd Sunday and Monday.

 Schools and colleges

 Today Vellalanvilai offers a more modern, comprehensive education to an enlarged number of local youths.